Become a Nursing Assistant Certified (NAC)

 Nursing Assistant (NAC)

-Examples of technical skills students will learn are:
+Examples of basic and technical skills students will learn are:

 • Ambulation and transfers